CiscoCloud/shipped-walkthru/README.md

     ```
      If you already have Shipped CLI installed, then copy the second command and prepare to paste it into your `Terminal` or command-line window.
    ![Bootstrap Command](artifacts/04.bootstrap command.png)
+   ** If trouble installing CLI please contact Shipped team member (Nick) to allocate an IP of Cloud hosted Sanbox VM.
+These VMs have preinstalled shipped-cli and can be accessed in web browser http://ip:31000  and next step can be executed directly on cloud VM, skipping this step on laptop**

 6. When you paste the command into your `Terminal`, please add the argument `--fast` for the purposes of this walkthrough and press your `<Enter>` key.
    ![Bootstrap Execute](artifacts/05.bootstrap execute.png)